 Highlighting separate groups

-Important: in this implementation two branches of code process separate groups, which one, depending on the existence of d flag.
+Important: in this implementation, two branches of code process separate groups, which one, depending on the presence of the d flag.

-1. Primitive, base on indexOf(), only reliable with contiguous groups - unwanted group(s) can be easily filtered out.
+1. Primitive, based on indexOf(), is only reliable with contiguous groups - unwanted group(s) can be easily filtered out.

-2. Exact, but not all browsers currently supported group indices.
+2. Exact, but older browsers do not support group indices.

 • Case without wrapAllRanges option:

-• They both have identical logic for nested groups - if a parent group has been marked, there is no way to mark nested groups.
+• They both have identical logic for nested groups - if a parent group has been marked, all nested groups are ignored.

-• With acrossElements option, the primitive one wrap a whole match as a group 0 and then all groups that are child of match[0] as a nested (see Example).
+• With acrossElements option, the primitive one wraps a whole match as a group 0 and then all groups that are children of match[0] as nested (see Example).

-• The exact one wrap all nested groups - you need to filter nested an auxiliary group(s).
+• The exact one wraps all (parent and nested group(s)) - you need to filter out unwanted group(s).

-• The exact one does allow using a parent group as an auxiliary - you need to filter out it in order to mark a nested group(s).
+• The exact one does allow using a parent group as an auxiliary - you need to filter out it in order to highlight a nested group(s).

 To test the primitive branch compatibility, just add the d flag.